 Practical Tips to reduce CGT

 Timing of property sales can make a big difference to your CGT liabilities and help you avoid capital gains tax.
+Ongoing tax planning is essential to minimise tax liabilities and optimize your position for future capital gains.
 Selling at a time when you are eligible for reliefs such as Private Residence Relief and Letting Relief can reduce your CGT liability by a lot.
 Adjustments for currency fluctuations can also impact taxable gains and reduce CGT.

 A tax professional can help with the timing of sales and maximise relief opportunities.
 A professional can give you bespoke advice to make sure you are getting the most out of the reliefs and exemptions and reduce your tax liabilities.